 The school day starts at 8.55 a.m on Monday and Tuesday and 9.05am Wednesday, Thursday and Friday and ends at 3.15 p.m and is divided into four teaching periods.
+(This may change in 2024)

 A whole school assembly runs each Monday morning (weather permitting) in the quadrangle.
 These assemblies are run by students in the Leadership Team.